Liyb2002/seitz_voxel/README.md

 ### Process Input

 We build a box with size: input width * input height * input width.
-And process all three inputs sequentially.

-Step1: Process input2, the front view image.
-Then the spheres are presented as cylinders.

-Step2: Process input1, the right view image.
-Only keep data box color when the color in input1 agree with current box color in the pixel.

-Step3: Process input3.
-The left view image.
-Input3 helps when certain amont of information does not span over the entire x coordinate, i.e we can't see it from the right view.
-While adding more inputs from different perspective help to determine the shape of the object, yet "no finite set of input photographs can uniquely detemine their shape".
-[A Theory of Shape by Space Carving](https://www.cs.toronto.edu/~kyros/pubs/00.ijcv.carve.pdf)
+We go through each pixel in the box, and convert them into coordinate of the inputs.

+Determine which color to apply when some inputs consists and some doesn't is complicated.
+But in our method, we simply choose to apply the color if >= 2 inputs consists.

 Now we have a box reconstructed based on the three input images.